 Steam or microwave the chopped sweet potato and carrot until soft, then mash them together in a large mixing bowl.

-Sprinkly some flour on a benchtop surface, then roll out the dough until it's about half a centimetre thick.
+Sprinkle some flour on a benchtop surface, then roll out the dough until it's about half a centimetre thick.

 Grab your favourite cookie cutter (some ideas below) - we recommend using a dog bone shape, given the aim is to make them biscuit-like, but you're welcome to be more creative here.
 Cut the dough into the desired shapes.

-Transfer the dough biscuits onto baking paper on a baking tray and pop them into the oven
+Transfer the dough biscuits onto baking paper on a baking tray and pop them into the oven.

 Bake for 12-15 minutes (depending on your oven - keep a close eye to make sure they don't overcook).

-Remove from the oven and allow the biscuits to cool, before serving them.
+Remove from the oven and allow the biscuits to cool before serving them.

 Nutritional information: